This feature is only available on the Royal Jelly plan

 }

-If a draft reply already exists for that message, the endpoint returns 409 Conflict with the existing draft in the response body.
-This prevents accidentally overwriting a draft that a team member may have already edited.
+If a draft already exists for that message (or that message + member, in personal-drafts mode), the endpoint returns the existing draft in the body with status 409.
+This prevents you from accidentally overwriting a draft that a team member may have already edited.
+Inspect the response to decide whether to retry, append, or surface a message to the user.

 Messages include an attachments array alongside attachments_count.
 Each attachment is { id, filename, content_type, byte_size, inline, url }.
 See Attachments below for how to fetch the files.